suli-g/leptos-tutorial-3/README.md

 # Leptos Tutorial Part 3 : Forms

-The second part of the Leptops Tutorial - featuring Iteration.
+The third part of the Leptops Tutorial - featuring forms.

 ## Setup